CityOfNewYork/ACCESS-NYC/wp-content/plugins/content-workflow-by-bynder/README.md

    and [Privacy Policy](https://www.bynder.com/en/legal/privacy-policy/) are available for review.

 ## Changelog

+### 1.0.6 ###
+* Added a `Clear Pending Imports` button to the template mapping page.
+This allows you to clear any pending imports that are stuck in the queue, for example if there was an error during import or if the import was cancelled before completion.

 ### 1.0.5 ###
 * Fixes an issue where plain text fields in a component were being imported as rich text fields